Maran1947/Avalanche/README.md

-# Avalanch - An ecommerce platform
+# Avalanche - An ecommerce platform
 - Sign up/ Sign in
 - Add to basket
 - Checkout product